TritonDataCenter/sdc-amon/docs/index.md

 ---
-title: Amon API
+title: Amon (SDC Monitoring and Alarming)
-brand: api.no.de
-version: 1.0.0
+markdown2extras: wiki-tables
 ---

 # Amon API

-Amon is a monitoring and alarming system for Smart DataCenter 6 (SDC6).
+Amon is a monitoring and alarming system for SmartDataCenter (SDC).
 It has three components: a central master, a tree of relays and agents.
 Monitors, checks and notifications are configured on the master.
 This configuration is pulled to the agents via the relays.
 Agents run